pyno/http-digest-auth/README.md

 - Set credentials
 - Auto-update nonce if it detects a "401 Unauthorized" response from the server
 - Show current nonce (debug purposes only)
+- Use the suite scope defined in the Target tab

-and it works with Repeater, Scanner and Intruder tools.
+and it works with Repeater, Scanner, Intruder and Proxy tools.

 **Last but not least**: PRs are always welcome!